 Herceg Novi Coastal Montenegro, Montenegro Travel Guide

-No specific vaccinations are necessary for entry to Montenegro from most countries.
+No specific vaccinations are needed for entry to Montenegro from most countries.
 Recommended Vaccinations: Consult a medical professional well before your trip for personalized advice.
 Routine vaccinations (MMR, Diphtheria-Tetanus-Pertussis, Varicella, Polio, and an annual flu shot) typically hold recommendations for all travelers.

-Hepatitis A and B frequently see suggestions for Balkan region travelers, especially if you intend street food consumption or activities involving close contact with local populations.
+Hepatitis A and B frequently see suggestions for Balkan region travelers, notably if you intend street food consumption or activities involving close contact with local populations.
 Rabies vaccination might be a suggestion for extended stays, outdoor activities potentially involving animal contact (like remote area hiking), or animal work.

 Petty theft, like pickpocketing, happens in crowded tourist areas, notably during high season (July-August) and at popular attractions or events.